skabeo/auth-firebase/README.md

 ### `npm run eject`

 *Note: this is a one-way operation.
-Once you `eject`, you can't go back!*
+Once you `eject`, you can't g

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.